Healthdirect Free Australian health advice you can count on.

 What causes corneal ulcers?

-• wear contact lenses, especially overnight
+• wear contact lenses, especially while you sleep or for longer than recommended

 • have dry eyes

-• have an underactive immune system
+• have an underactive immune system or diabetes

 • have certain eye allergies